zombie2256/bigdata/spark/examples/streaming/word_count_kafka/README.md

     # Push messages to topic, type "my first kafka topic"

+    # Include Kafka binaries in the path.
+HDP includes the kafka and installs at /usr/hdp/current/kafka-broker
+    export PATH=$PATH:/usr/hdp/current/kafka-broker/bin

     # Test if producer is working by consuming messages in another terminal
     # Replace test with your topic name
     kafka-console-consumer.sh --zookeeper localhost:2181 --topic sandeepgiri9034_test --from-beginning